 The “zombie nouns” warning: When nominalization goes wrong

-Linguist Helen Sword famously called over-nominalized words “zombie nouns” because they can suck the life out of your prose.
+Linguist Helen Sword famously called over-nominalized words “zombie nouns“ because they can suck the life out of your prose.
+When you turn active verbs into heavy nouns, your writing can become stagnant and difficult to read.

-The risks of overuse:
+The risks of overuse

 - Wordiness: It often takes more words to say the same thing.